Closed Deals Report

 About the Data

 Data consists of roughly 584 closed acquisitions of businesses between $0.5mm and $5mm in EBITDA in the US.
-We focused broadly on industries that are popular among small business acquirers - namely: B2B & B2C Services, Distribution & Logistics, Trade Contractors & Construction, Manufacturing, Diversified Retail, Healthcare Services.
+We focused broadly on industries popular among small business acquirers: B2B & B2C Services, Distribution & Logistics, Trade Contractors & Construction, Manufacturing, Diversified Retail, and Healthcare Services.

-Data was sourced from BVR DealStats, with primary sources including state-specific MLS, IBBA and direct reporting from brokers.
-We expect additional transactions to be reported for 2025 in the coming months and will revise the data in following market updates accordingly.
-Since these transactions are reported by brokers, none of these deals were sourced through "proprietary" channels.
-Reports will lag by one quarter, as transactions are often not reported for a few months post-close.
+Data was sourced from BVR DealStats, with primary sources including state-specific MLS, IBBA, and direct reporting from brokers.
+Since these transactions are reported by brokers, none of these deals were sourced through “proprietary” channels.
+Reports lag by one quarter, as transactions are often not reported for a few months post-close.

 Average Company Profile